 By matching the experience you gained in your internship, to that needed in the prospective job, you will greatly improve your chances of making it through to the first interview stage.

-Using an online resume builder is an effective tool which allows you to quickly chop and change your resume for each position.
+Using an online resume maker is an effective tool which allows you to quickly chop and change your resume for each position.

 How and where to add internships to your resume